solarisDigitalAssets/docs/docs/Brokerage_API_Guide.md

 ### Cancelling a Trade

-A Trade can be cancelled by the Partner given it is still on the `CREATED` state.
+A Trade can be cancelled by the Partner given it's state is `PENDING`.
 In case the Trade cannot be found the endpoint replies with `404 Not Found` status code.

 See: